Cpl. Howard Milton Wodrich

 In early October 1944, almost 1800 other POWs were marched to the Port Area of Manila.
 When his POW group arrived at the pier, the ship they where scheduled to sail on, the Hokusen Maru, was ready to sail, but some of the POWs in the detachment had not arrived at the pier.
 Another POW detachment, scheduled to sail on the Arisan Maru, had completely arrived, but their ship was not ready to sail.
 It was at that time that the Japanese made the decision that they switch POW detachments so the Hokusen Maru could sail.

-Cpl.
-Howard M. Wodrich died in the sinking of the Arisan Maru on October 24, 1944.
-Since he died at sea, his name appears on The Tablets of the Missing at the American Military Cemetery outside of Manila.
+Since he died at sea, Cpl.
+Howard M. Wodrich's name appears on The Tablets of the Missing at the American Military Cemetery outside of Manila.